 In this exhibition glass craft, visual arts and product design meet.
 Room dividers, lighting fixtures, carafes, jewelery and paintings all make a pitch for first place.
 Every visitor can give their personal favorite with his or her voice a boost.
 Together with the public, a professional jury with Pascal Cools (Flanders DC), Axel Van Den Bossche (Serax), Amélie Rombauts (Knack Weekend) and Anna Torfs (Anna Torfs Design), will decide on the laureate.

 Nominees: Bea Crèvecoeur, Ruben Deriemaeker (Deri3), Annika Ingelaere (Craftbox), Anouck Kuyckx & Thomas Meers (KUYCKXMEERS), Studio Segers, Myriam Thomas (Mytglassart), Bloe Van Eeckhout, Lies Van Kerckhove (Fragmenture), Ilse Van Roy & Madeli Viljoen (Studio KEEP), Veerle Verschooren

 The Shoerealism exhibition opened just before corona measures were tightened up again in Belgium.
 Chances are that because of that, you may not have been able to take a look.
-In this video, artist Simsa Cho takes you through the exhibition and tells you the story behind his shoes.
-Moreover, this feel-good expo, together with expo The Residents, has been extended until October 10, 2021.
+Therefore, this feel-good expo, together with expo The Residents, has been extended until October 10, 2021.

 Japanese artist Simsa Cho (1962), based in Amsterdam, graduated from the Gerrit Rietveld Academy in the Netherlands in 1989.
 Cho’s artistic experience results in performances and installations where glass artworks with a spiritual character are used as a meditative tool.
 The relationship between “the body” and “her energy” also translates into autonomous and particularly imaginative objects.